janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 ---
 title: "Creating integrations for your startup.
 Lessons learned building 'Login with Parallel'"
 description: "In this I walk you through the process of making our developer product more accessible.
-The key is building an oauth provider, and "
+The key to accessibility is integrations.
+The key to integrations is building an easy to use oauth provider."
 date: 2025-08-20
 author: "Jan Wilmake"
 tags: